C3 – Total water use in the Republic of Armenia

 Key messages

-2000-2022 during this period, the total consumption of fresh water increased more than twice: (in 2000: 1046 m3, in 2022: 2422.3 m3).
-Agriculture, forestry and fishing in 2022. accounted for 87% of fresh water use.
+During 2000-2022, the total consumption of freshwater increased more than twice: (in 2000: 1046 m3, in 2022: 2422.3 m3).
+In 2022, agriculture, forestry and fishing accounted for 87% of freshwater use.

-2011-2022 during this period, the GDP increased (respectively in 2011: 27.98 billion USD and in 2022: 44.65 billion USD).
+During 2011-2022, the GDP increased (respectively, in 2011: 27.98 billion USD and in 2022: 44.65 billion USD).

-In 2022, the consumption of fresh water per 1000 dollars of GDP was 54.3 million m3.
+Freshwater use in 2022 Freshwater use per USD 1000 of GDP was 54.3 million m3.

 Year Transit water losses (million m3) Total use of fresh water (million m3)